 If you are a foreign resident and are looking to get a local Taiwanese driver’s license, we suggest checking out this guide on getting a driver’s licence in Taiwan here.

 Taking your Surfboard in a Taxi in Taiwan

 Frankly, one of the best and surprisingly affordable ways to travel with a surfboard in Taiwan is to rent a taxi.
 Taxi meter rates vary depending on each city in Taiwan.
 Most drivers do not speak English, however.
 We advise that you ask a friend or maybe even a hotel staff member to call ahead and request a vehicle you can put your surfboard in.
 Local taxi operators do have larger vans that could fit a 10-11 ft longboard but it’s better to ask ahead of time.
 Also write down the destination you want to get to in Mandarin and request the estimated charge first.
-You don’t have to really worry about being over-charged or driven around in circles, but it’s good to have an idea of the costs first.
+Over-charging or being driven around in circles is not a thing in Taiwan.
+It’s just helpful to have an idea of the costs first.
 Keep a note of the information of your hotel or wherever you are staying in Mandarin, too.

 Not uncommon, many people will hire a taxi in Taiwan for a full day to get down from Taipei to the south.
 For rates for hourly or daily rentals, check out Ding Taxi.
 If you’re in Taipei or New Taipei City, you can always connect with english-speaking Taxi Drivers, who have passed an English qualification exam set by the Government.
 In addition to English, these taxi drivers can also speak Japanese.
 Check out their special hotline of Information for Foreigners: 0800-024-111(toll-free number 24 hours a day with English and Japanese services).